-I have a lot of interests.
-For one thing, I’ve always loved animals.
-While my kids were growing up, we always had dogs and cats, along with a changing assortment of gerbils, tropical fish, hamsters, rats, parakeets, an electus parrot, and a sulfur-crested cockatoo.
-Right now, I only have four cats and three dogs and feel deprived.
+I’ve always loved animals, and while my kids were growing up, we always had dogs and cats, and a revolving cast of gerbils, mice, tropical fish, hamsters, rats, parakeets, and various parrots.
+However, I drew the line at snakes and spiders.
+Yuck.

 Right now, I only have three cats and three dogs and feel deprived.
 I have a pudgy Westie named Biscuit, Brandi, a bossy-pants Welsh Corgi, and Penny; an amazingly loyal and playful red Labradoodle.
 Then there are the cats, who must feel their only purpose in life is to provide exercise and serve as living chew-toys to Penny.
 (Don’t worry, they know how to bring out the claws if they get tired of fun and games with Penny).
 Zoey is a ninja Bengal who can open closed doors.
 (It took a while to figure out that one—Kelly and I kept blaming each other for not “shutting” the door), Cinder, a Snow Bengal, and Jasmine, a Ragdoll.

 When not throwing tennis balls, letting the dogs take me for walks, or vacuuming up hair, I like to read.
 As a child, I spent nearly every free moment reading, and I still love sitting down with a good book.
 A few of my favorite authors are; Maeve Binchy, Elizabeth Berg, Agatha Christie, Andriana Trigiani, and Anne Siddons.
 Although getting caught up in a good book is one of life’s greatest pleasures, even better is curling up with snacks and watching pro football.
 On Saturdays, I love to watch the University of Utah (Go Utes!) and BYU (Go Cougars!).
 For me, there are only two seasons; football season and waiting for football season.